[sic][sic][sic]

 ABOUT

 Miniluv was created by Seth Indigo Carnes and originally co-curated as an intervention titled “2024” with Rodney Harder at the 2023 Deep Water Literary Festival in Narrowsburg, New York, where the work of George Orwell was the theme.
-The project remains in progress with further public manifestations.
+The project continued with a mural in Roscoe, NY that was censored and destroyed, leading to pending litigation focused on the protection of free speech and artist rights.
+The project remains in progress.

 ARTIST STATEMENT

-The following statement was written for the reception of the Miniluv in mural, after local controversy, including threats to vandalize, erase, and otherwise remove the mural:
+The following artist statement was written for the public reception of the Miniluv mural on 8/3/25 in Roscoe, NY, in connection to threats to vandalize, erase, and otherwise remove the mural:

 View the PDF